-- duties of directors and directors' liabilities

-- board and committee governance documents

-- the Company's Code of Business Conduct

-- strategic plans, operational reports and budgets

-- important corporate policies

-- recent regulatory filings and analyst reports

-- our corporate and organizational structure
+- duties of directors and directors' liabilities - board and committee governance documents - the Company's Code of Business Conduct - strategic plans, operational reports and budgets - important corporate policies - · recent regulatory filings and analyst reports - our corporate and organizational structure - the Company's Shareholder Engagement Policy

-New directors are encouraged to not only review and familiarize themselves with this information, but also to have individual meetings with senior management, visit one of our plant sites, attend an Investor Relations event and attend at least one meeting of each of the five Committees.
+New directors are encouraged to not only review and familiarize themselves with this information, but also to have individual meetings with senior management, visit one of our plant sites, attend an Investor Relations event and attend at least one meeting of each of the four Committees.
 In addition, new directors are assigned another director to act as a "mentor" to assist the new director with settling into the role as quickly as possible.